heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/2.2-snapshots/README.md

 #### LVM

-The Logical Volume Manager (LVM) is a set of tools included in RHEL that provide a way to create and manage virtual block devices known as logical volumes.
-LVM logical volumes are typically used as the block devices from which RHEL OS filesystems are mounted.
+The Logical Volume Manager (LVM) is a set of tools included in CentOS that provide a way to create and manage virtual block devices known as logical volumes.
+LVM logical volumes are typically used as the block devices from which CentOS filesystems are mounted.
 The LVM tools support creating and rolling back logical volume snapshots.
 Automating these actions from an Ansible playbook is relatively simple.

 > **Note**
 >
 > The snapshot and rollback automation capability implemented for our workshop lab environment creates LVM snapshots managed using Ansible roles from the [`infra.lvm_snapshots`](https://github.com/swapdisk/infra.lvm_snapshots#readme) collection.

 Logical volumes are contained in a storage pool known as a volume group.
 The storage available in a volume group comes from one or more physical volumes, that is, block devices underlying actual disks or disk partitions.
-Typically, the logical volumes where the RHEL OS is installed will be in a "rootvg" volume group.
+Typically, the logical volumes where the CentOS OS is installed will be in a "rootvg" volume group.
 If best practices are followed, applications and app data will be isolated in their own logicial volumes either in the same volume group or a separate volume group, "appvg" for example.

 To create logical volume snapshots, there must be free space in the volume group.
 That is, the total size of the logical volumes in the volume group must be less than the total size of the volume group.
 The `vgs` command can be used query volume group free space.
 For example: